asifrahaman13/superquery/CONTRIBUTING.md

 ## Frontend

-Next go to the front end folder
+Next, go to the front-end folder

 `cd frontend/`